opendistro-for-elasticsearch/anomaly-detection/cli/rfc-adcli.md

 ### Request for Comments:

-We would like comments and feedback on the proposal for building AD CLI tool.
+We would like comments and feedback on the proposal for building AD CLI tool [here](https://github.com/opendistro-for-elasticsearch/anomaly-detection/issues/186).
 Some specific questions we’re seeking feedback include

 * Would you like to provide Detector settings for create/update detector in YAML or JSON format?